TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_httpserver.md

 <tr>
     <td>Enable Packet Pool Allocation
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / Packet Pool Config
     <td>Flag to enable packet allocation from enet utils library.
 It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
 (Ex- Lwip pools)
-    <td>Default is true.
-It is disabled for lwip based examples.
+    <td>Default is true.\n It is disabled for lwip based examples.
 If enabled size of pkt pool size depends on 'Large Pool Packet Size', 'Large Pool Packet Count', 'Medium Pool Packet Size', 'Medium Pool Packet Count', 'Small Pool Packet Size' and 'Small Pool Packet Count'.
 </tr>

 <tr>
     <td>Number of Tx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Tx packets required for DMA channel
-    <td>Default is 16.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories.
+    <td>Default is 16.\n It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories.
 </tr>

 <tr>
     <td>Number of Rx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Rx packets required for DMA channel
-    <td>Default is 32.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
+    <td>Default is 32.\n It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
 </tr>

 <tr>